rafalkaron/r-zsh-theme/README.md

 ### Prerequisites
 * Install and apply Nerd Fonts.
 For more information, see [Nerd Fonts GitHub](<https://github.com/ryanoasis/nerd-fonts>).
    **Note:** Nerd Fonts are required to display icons used in the theme.
-   **Example:** Install Fire Code Nerd Font on MacOS by running `brew install --cask font-fira-code-nerd-font`
+   **Example:** Install Fire Code Nerd Font on macOS by running `brew install --cask font-fira-code-nerd-font`

 ### Procedure
 1. Download r-zsh-theme by running: